foxyntax/foxyntax_ci/README.md

 let body = {

-    func: "select", [optional] : (leave it, if you want to use SELECT query)
+    func: "select", // [optional] : (leave it, if you want to use SELECT query)
     cols: "id, name, family",  // [optional] : (leave it if you want select all columns)
     table: "user_meta",
     where: [
         {query: "id = 2"}
     ], // [optional] : ("have", "order" and "like" properties are optional, so leave them if you needn't they)
     responseType: "row", // [optional] : (leave it if you want to get values by result() function)
-    formatDate: "H:i:s" // [optional] : (you can config your special coloumns which have timestamp and convert it to JDF)
+    formatDate: "H:i:s", // [optional] : (you can config your special coloumns which have timestamp and convert it to JDF)
     limit: null, // [optional] : (leave it if if you needn't)
     offset: null, // [optional] : (leave it if if you needn't)